netdata/netdata/collectors/python.d.plugin/phpfpm/README.md

 ## Configuration

 Needs only `url` to server's `status`.
-Here is an example for local and remote instance:
+Here is an example for local and remote instances:

 ```yaml
 local: